fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

   mylib.drawSmiley() // etc..
 ```

-or we could do the same things a little bit differently, by using the `importMember` helper function to directly map the js function to the F# function.
+or we could use the `importMember` helper function to directly map the js function to the F# function.

 ```fsharp
 open Fable.Core.JsInterop // needed to call interop tools